doug-moen/openscad2/rfc/Sequences.md

 Ranges in Python2 and Haskell work the same way.

 ## Slice Notation
-The only place we currently support slice notation is `children(i,j)`.
+The only place we currently support slice notation is `children([start:end])`.
-Since this syntax is going to be deprecated,
-I'd like a new generalized slice notation syntax available to take its place when code is upgraded to the new OpenSCAD2 syntax.
+Slice notation is *important*.
+It makes it easier to write recursive functions over lists.

 The new slice notation is taken from Rust:
 * `seq[start..end]`
 * `seq[start..]`
 * `seq[..end]`

-Slice notation makes it easier to write recursive functions over lists.
+Slice notation makes it easier to write recursive functions over lists, and makes list functions more flexible, since they can now operate on a slice.

+Right now, recursive list functions need to have an auxiliary index parameter, usually called `i`, for keeping track where we are in the list during recursion.
-Here is `sumv` from MichaelAtOz's `vectormath.scad`.
+For example, here is `sumv` from MichaelAtOz's `vectormath.scad`.
 The `i` and `s` parameters allow you to sum a either a slice of the list, or the entire list.

 ```